Writer at typewriter as metaphor for writing goal statements

 In our example, our woolly words are...

-If you still need persuasion that wording counts, checking out this 'wording horror story' regarding the Cobra Effect!
+If you still need persuasion that wording counts, check out this 'wording horror story' regarding the Cobra Effect!

-Let's see what those three statement looks like with those woolly words replaced with clear simple language.
+Let's see what our three goal statement illustrations look like after replacing those woolly words with clear simple language:

 The use of pronouns such as I, we, us, our is optional, but from experience that they help the 'future fact' statements flow naturally, so their use is encouraged.

-People tend to reach for SMART approach (based on the work of Locke and Latham) as soon as they hear the word 'goal' mentioned.
+People tend to reach for the SMART goals approach (based on the work of Locke and Latham) as soon as they hear the word 'goal' mentioned.

 The SMART approach states that all objectives should be Specific, Measurable, Achievable, Realistic and Targeted.
 In truth, SMART is more about setting specific targets than describing outcomes or results.